Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 fees are then calculated based on the global ones: fees accumulated outside of a price range are subtracted from the global fees.
 Fees accumulated outside of a price range are tracked when a tick is crossed (and ticks are crossed when swaps move the price; fees are collected during swaps).
-With this approach, we don't need to update fees accumulated by each position on very swap–this allows to save a lot of gas and make interaction with pools cheaper.
+With this approach, we don't need to update fees accumulated by each position on every swap–this allows to save a lot of gas and make interaction with pools cheaper.

 Let's recap so we have a clear picture before moving on:
 1. Fees are paid by users who swap tokens.
 A small amount is subtracted from input token and accumulated on pool's